-WARNING: The table extensions not only provide a better cut on the workpiece but help protect you.
+▲ WARNING: The table extensions not only provide a better cut on the workpiece but help protect you.
 Serious injury can result from workpiece binding or kickback due to twisted rails or a misaligned rip fence.

-- With the saw upside down, align the extensions with the table with the bevel edges in front.
+- With the saw upside down, align cast iron table extension with saw table.
 Put a flat washer on each bolt.
-Attach the extensions to the table by inserting the bolts from the direction of the table. - Slip the remaining flat washers and hex nuts on the bolts.
-Lightly tighter them with a 12 mm wrench. - Get help to stand the saw assembly upright using the center saw table.
-Do not grasp the saw by the extensions.
+Attach the table extension to the saw table by inserting the bolts from the direction of the table. - Slip the remaining flat washers and hex nuts on the bolts.
+Lightly tighten them with a 12 mm wrench.

+■ Get help to stand the saw assembly upright using the center saw table.
+Do not grasp the saw by the table extension.

-WARNING: The extensions are very heavy.
+WARNING: The saw is very heavy.
 Do not lift the saw table without help.
 Keep your knees bent and lift with your legs, not your back.
 Ignoring these precautions can result in back injury.